armeetjatyani/armeetjatyani/README.md

-Hi!
-I'm Armeet.
+# I'm Armeet.
 I'm interested in AI and CS.